AcaplaStd/HyperLine/README.md

     </tr>
 </table>
 ```
-has the same effect like this UML code:
+has the same effect like this HyperLine code:
 ```
 table
     tr